jialixiang/test-ribs/README.md

 ### Installing

 Use **Android Studio** or execute the following command or
 ```
-./gradlew :test:installDebug
+./gradlew :app:installDebug
 ```

 ## Test